 Want more actionable ideas every week?

-83 people had breakthroughs so far this week.
-Will one of them be you?
+83 people had breakthroughs this week.
+Will the next one be you?

 Two things for you to think about

 It’s not people’s job to show you what’s interesting or great about themselves.
 It’s your job to find it.
 This is life, not a sales convention.

 Curiosity is the cure to social anxiety.
 When you’re focused on discovering who they are, you will stop worrying about what they think about who you are.

 Reflect: Then consider sharing this thought with others.